Balihaarkaur/Fitcheck/README.md

 📈 Chart.js Integration
 FitCheck uses Chart.js to visualize the BMI in an interactive bar chart.
 Learn more about it at Chart.js Documentation (https://www.chartjs.org/docs/latest/).

+---

-🧠 Learning Goals
+## 🧠 Learning Goals

-DOM manipulation
+  -DOM manipulation

-Conditional logic in JavaScript
+  -Conditional logic in JavaScript

-Using localStorage for persistence
+  -Using localStorage for persistence

-Integrating external libraries (Chart.js)

-Modularizing code (HTML, CSS, JS in separate files)
+  -Integrating external libraries (Chart.js) -Modularizing code (HTML, CSS, JS in separate files)

+---

 👩‍💻 Author
 Balihaar Kaur